malikyousef/G-S-M-E/README.md

 * Number of Group (Default: 10)
 * Number of iterations for Internal Rank (Default: 10)
 * Performance metric (Accuracy, Precision, Sensitivity, etc.) weight (Default for accuracy: 1.0)

+# The Environment Settings

+After installing KNIME Analytics platform, G-S-M-V workflow is downloaded and imported into the KNIME.
+The workflow contains R scripts therefore the following commands should be followed to prevent errors.
+Before initiation of the workflow process in KNIME, R / RStudio is required to be run with following commands:

+library(Rserve);
+Rserve(args = "--vanilla")
+library(tidyr)